arunvl88/Zero-Trust-Kubernetes/README.md

 This section ensures your system is up-to-date and verifies the hostname configuration.

-## 2. Qemu Guest Agent Installation and Verification (Commands 8-12):
+## 2. Qemu Guest Agent Installation and Verification:

 * `sudo apt install qemu-guest-agent` (8): Installs the Qemu Guest Agent for improved communication between the virtual machine and Proxmox VE.
 * `dpkg -l | grep qemu-guest-agent` (9): Checks the installation status of the Qemu Guest Agent.